-Course Name Units SCIENCE BAS can select 4) ED CLASSES (a minimum of 3 electives must be science based, however yo ou MSCE 570 Sport Medicine & Performance 4 MSCE 584 Kinesiology for Sport 4 MSCE 586 Advance Strength, Speed & Conditioning 4 MSCE 587 Advanced Exercise Physiology for Sport 4 MSCE 588 Biomechanics for Sport 4 MSCE 589 Nutrition for Sport 4 FIC COURSES (These are not required.
-However, if selected only ONE ma are science based classes) y MSCE 564 Applied Exercise Sciences and Strategies for Coaching Cheer 4 MSCE 566 Applied Exercise Sciences and Strategies for Coaching Swimming 4 MSCE 567 Applied Exercise Sciences and Strategies for Coaching Track & Field 4 MSCE 568 Applied Exercise Sciences and Strategies for Coaching Soccer 4 MSCE 569 Applied Exercise Sciences and Strategies for Coaching Lacrosse 4 MSCE 571 Applied Exercise Sciences and Strategies for Coaching Golf 4 MSCE 572 Applied Exercise Sciences and Strategies for Coaching Cross Country 4 MSCE 573 Applied Exercise Sciences and Strategies for Coaching Basketball 4 MSCE 574 Applied Exercise Sciences and Strategies for Coaching Football 4 MSCE 575 Applied Exercise Sciences and Strategies for Coaching Softball 4 MSCE 576 Applied Exercise Sciences and Strategies for Coaching Volleyball 4 MSCE 577 Applied Exercise Sciences and Strategies for Coaching Baseball 4 MSCE 578 Applied Exercise Sciences and Strategies for Coaching Water Polo 4 MSCE 579 Applied Exercise Sciences and Strategies for Coaching Wrestling 4 LEADERSHIP taken) COURSES (These are not required.
-However, if selected only ONE may be MCAA 531 Collegiate Student-Athlete Development 4 MSCE 533 Strategic Planning and Marketing Collegiate Athletics 4
+SCIENCE BASED CLASSES (a minimum of 3 electives must be science based, however you can select 4)

+MSCE 570 Sport Medicine & Performance 4

+MSCE 584 Kinesiology for Sport 4

+MSCE 586 Advance Strength, Speed & Conditioning 4

+MSCE 587 Advanced Exercise Physiology for Sport 4

+MSCE 588 Biomechanics for Sport 4

+MSCE 589 Nutrition for Sport 4

+SPORT SPECIFIC COURSES (These are not required.
+However, if selected only ONE may be taken- these are science based classes)

+MSCE 564 Applied Exercise Sciences and Strategies for Coaching Cheer 4 MSCE 566 Applied Exercise Sciences and Strategies for Coaching Swimming 4 MSCE 567 Applied Exercise Sciences and Strategies for Coaching Track & Field 4 MSCE 568 Applied Exercise Sciences and Strategies for Coaching Soccer 4 MSCE 569 Applied Exercise Sciences and Strategies for Coaching Lacrosse 4 MSCE 571 Applied Exercise Sciences and Strategies for Coaching Golf 4 MSCE 572 Applied Exercise Sciences and Strategies for Coaching Cross Country 4 MSCE 573 Applied Exercise Sciences and Strategies for Coaching Basketball 4 MSCE 574 Applied Exercise Sciences and Strategies for Coaching Football 4 MSCE 575 Applied Exercise Sciences and Strategies for Coaching Softball 4 MSCE 576 Applied Exercise Sciences and Strategies for Coaching Volleyball 4 MSCE 577 Applied Exercise Sciences and Strategies for Coaching Baseball 4 MSCE 578 Applied Exercise Sciences and Strategies for Coaching Water Polo 4 MSCE 579 Applied Exercise Sciences and Strategies for Coaching Wrestling 4 LEADERSHIP taken) COURSES (These are not required.
+However, if selected only ONE may be MCAA 531 Collegiate Student-Athlete Development 4

+MSCE 533 Strategic Planning and Marketing Collegiate Athletics 4 -- ---